 So, you have decided to buy a new dinghy.
 What will you look for?
 Lightness as in the Walker Bay, ease of lifting aboard as in Zodiac’s Cadet Fastroller with its air filled floor, or do you plan on going with a rigid bottomed tender stored in davits on the transom?
 Your choices are many and you would do well to consider every option before laying down your hard earned cash.

-The first consideration and the one that governs every other decision is the number of people you want to take aboard.
+The first consideration when you buy a new dinghy and the one that governs every other decision is the number of people you want to take aboard.
 For example, if you usually bring four people and a pile of groceries out to your boat, you will need a dinghy that can carry at least 700 pounds (assuming two guys at 200 pounds each, two gals at 130 pounds each and 40 pounds of groceries).
 Is there just you, your wife, and a dog?
 The payload drops to 400 pounds.
 Now add in the weight of the engine and fuel tank which might add another 100 pounds!
 So already you are beginning to define the size of the dinghy you need.

 Now that you have a base payload, where are you going to keep the dinghy when you are on passage or on a mooring?
 Storing a dinghy on davits off the transom is a popular option.
 Keep in mind that transom stored dinghies add weight at the stern which could affect the boat’s balance and increase pitching.
 Be sure the davits can support the weight of the dinghy that you plan to carry and have the proper lifting hooks installed.
 Also check the width of the davits and the location of the dinghy lifting slings carefully.
 Too small a dinghy may require substantial modifications to the lifting sling location while too long a dinghy might mean its bow or stern goes in the water when the boat is heeled.